LEARNAcademy/syllabus/tools_and_resources/assessments-aws.md

 - `git add .`
 - `git commit -m "completed assessment"`
 - `git push origin <branch-name>`
+- May have to enter your GitHub username (handle) and password (the password will not show up as you type)
+- After you push, terminal will generate a GitHub URL that will take you to your pull request
-- On GitHub refresh the page and find the green `Compare & pull request` button
+- Follow the URL and click the green `Compare & pull request` button
 - Leave any note you feel will be prudent for the instructors and click the green `Create pull request` button

-**You have successfully submitted your assessment!**

 #### After your code has been approved
 - An instructor will review your code and leave you comments